Cardinal90/multi-cursor-case-preserve/README.md

 ## Features

 Have you ever tried to change a single word in all variable names, but had your camelCase broken?
 This extension preserves selection case in these situations.
 It recognises CAPS, Uppercase and lowercase.
-Works for typing or copy-pasting.
+Works for typing or pasting.

 ![Example](images/Example.gif)

 ## Known Issues

-*   ~~Since 1.0.3 undo/redo for changes made by this extension is safe.~~ As of 1.0.4 history for redo still breaks, if you undo a change made by copy/paste.
+*   History for redo breaks when you undo a change made by the extension after pasting into multiple selections.
 [This issue](https://github.com/Microsoft/vscode/issues/38535) prevents me from solving undo/redo completely.
-*   Probably won't properly work for multiline selections, but this scenario doesn't seem likely.
+*   Undo/redo works one change at a time, which for CAPS usually means a **ctrl+z** for every symbol.

 ## Release Notes

+### 1.0.5

+Fix a rare exception

 ### 1.0.4